9 Ways to Travel Green in the San Juans

 - Be Considerate of Other Visitors

-8. Carry your own cup & banish plastic bottles
+8. Carry your own cup, banish plastic bottles, and skip the straw

 Instead of buying bottled water, use a reusable bottle.
 Making plastic bottles to meet America’s demand for bottled water uses more than 17 million barrels of oil annually, enough to fuel 1.3 million cars for a year.